 Q: Can makeup really help with your imperfections?

 A: Absolutely.
-That is, if your makeup comes with skincare properties.
+That is if your makeup comes with skincare properties.
 Dr. Hauschka Coverstick conceals blemishes but it also soothes it and helps with your skin’s renewal process.
 It contains botanical extracts and moisture-retaining oils to cover your imperfections as it heals it.
 It also has tea tree oil and manuca oils to diminish the blemish and rose petal extracts, calendula extracts, carrot extracts and anthyllis extracts to soothe the redness.
 Dr. Hauschka Coverstick uses mineral pigments to evenly blend the blemish.

 Q: How do I cover up my blemish with concealer?

 A: It can be done.
 It just needs a bit of patience.
 Do not go heavy into a blemish with a brush full of the product.
 Instead, layer a little at a time.
 A pointy brush works best for blemishes.
 It is also more hygienic than using your fingers and will help you avoid spreading any bacteria.
-Make sure to use concealer that is the same shade as your skin.
-Blend the concealer under the pimple with the brush.
+Make sure to use a concealer that is the same shade as your skin.
+Blend the concealer under a pimple with the brush.
 Then do not forget to set it lightly with loose powder so that the concealer stays.
 Do not use pressed powder as it is too heavy and will just make your blemish look like it is a blemish covered in concealer.
 The key is for it to look more like is not there.
 Practice makes perfect and remember, apply the makeup with restraint.

 For more information about the product, click here.